Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a text widget, select the appropriate metric from the custom namespace, then add to the dashboard.
 - [x] Select the appropriate widget and metrics from the custom namespace, then add to the dashboard.
 - [ ] Open the CloudWatch console, from the CloudWatch Events, add all custom metrics.

+### A SysOps Administrator needs to create a replica of a company's existing AWS infrastructure in a new AWS account.
+Currently, an AWS Service Catalog portfolio is used to create and manage resources.
+What is the MOST efficient way to accomplish this?

+- [ ] Create an AWS CloudFormation template to use the AWS Service Catalog portfolio in the new AWS account.
+- [ ] Manually create an AWS Service Catalog portfolio in the new AWS account that duplicates the original portfolio.
+- [ ] Run an AWS Lambda function to create a new AWS Service Catalog portfolio based on the output of the `DescribePortfolio` API operation.
+- [x] Share the AWS Service Catalog portfolio with the other AWS accounts and import the portfolio into the other AWS accounts.